“See how He loved [Them].”

 me weeping while sweeping, or vice versa

-my movement conjured you, conjured the once-me and the eternally you/
+my movement conjured you, conjured the once-me and the eternal you/

 me, looking down from the landing//

-you, nearing the top of the 2-flat stairs
+you, nearing the top of the narrow, 2-flat stairs

 looking up over your thick glasses at me, with your big eyes

-broom in your beautiful hands / pure lank, elegance
+the broom in your beautiful hands / you, pure lank, pure elegance

 had i snapped a photo of you on them stairs